U.S. Utility Patent Application Serial No. 16/838,745

 1 EPRI presentation, EDM International Conference on Overhead Lines, Fort Collins, CO, March 26, 2012

-Linebird is working to provide practical and cost-effective means for power transmission connectors to be inspected by combining the Ohmstik™ with UAS deployment capability.
-UASes will provide quick, easy access to all deadends and splices, on center and bottom phases, where helicopter live line platforms cannot work.
+Linebird has developed a practical and cost-effective means for power transmission connectors to be inspected by combining the Ohmstik™ with UAV deployment capability.
+UAVs equipped with the Osprey NPS will provide quick, easy access to deadends and splices, on center and bottom phases, where helicopter live line platforms cannot work.

 The innovation is achieved by combining the mature Ohmstik™ measurement technology with the capability of UAS deployment.
 This will provide a revolutionary capability to achieve power grid reliability and resilience.